Q&A with Konstantin Monastyrsky

 Q. Konstantin, how old are you and your wife?

 I am years old.
-My sign is Scorpio.
-According to my wife, I am Scorpio's twin brother, incarnate.
-Tatyana is just three months my junior, and she doesn't hide her age.
+Tatyana is just three months yonger, and she doesn't hide her age.
 As you can judge from her picture on the left, why should she?
-I took this photo on August 24th of 2014 (six months short of Tatyana's 60th birthday), and it's un-retouched.
-My most recent photo on the Biography page was taken on November 29 of 2016.
+I took this photo on November 3, 2024, three months short of her 70th birthday, and it's only adjusted for color.

 We both realize that Tatyana is a walking billboard for my work.
 But we refrain from exploiting her good looks and good fortune for the same reason I keep my own story out of my books — one person's health history and aging experience aren't representative of another's.